microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/05-implement-webhook.md

     :::code language="csharp" source="../demo/GraphTutorial/Authentication/ClientCredentialsAuthProvider.cs" id="AuthProviderSnippet":::

+#### Review the code in ClientCredentialsAuthProvider.cs

+Take a moment to consider what the code in **ClientCredentialsAuthProvider.cs** does.

+- In the constructor, it initializes a **ConfidentialClientApplication** from the `Microsoft.Identity.Client` package.
+It uses the `WithAuthority(AadAuthorityAudience.AzureAdMyOrg, true)` and `.WithTenantId(tenantId)` functions to restrict the login audience to only the specified Microsoft 365 organization.
+- In the `GetAccessToken` function, it calls `AcquireTokenForClient` to get a token for the application.
+The client credentials token flow is always non-interactive.

 ## Implement Notify function

 In this section you'll implement the `Notify` function, which will be used as the notification URL for change notifications.